sergiokopplin/indigo/_posts/2019-01-15-the-ideal-development-workflow.md

 ### What is a Build System?

 If you have any professional development experience, you almost certainly have used a build system.
+You might just not know it.

 [`make`](https://www.gnu.org/software/make/) is a classic example.
 If you've ever run `./configure && make` to install a package on a Linux system, you've used this build system.
 I'm going to take a minute to explain how `make` works, as